ThunderDoesPlugins/StaffChat/README.md

-This branch is specifically for development and is a temporary branch until I get StaffChat officially working in PM4, once it's done it will be pushed to PM4 branch https://github.com/ThunderDoesPlugins/StaffChat/tree/PM4
+This branch is specifically for PM4 development and is a temporary branch until I get StaffChat officially working in PM4 and rewrite complete.
+Once it's done it will be pushed to PM4 branch https://github.com/ThunderDoesPlugins/StaffChat/tree/PM4